Nightclubs

 One of George’s most successful endeavors in the 1980s was Soundstage in Las Vegas.
 Soundstage was one of the city’s most important venues in its era.
 It introduced Las Vegas to up-and-coming alternative rock acts like R.E.M., Jane’s Addiction, and The Dead Kennedys.
 Multiple award-winning entertainer Ben Vereen hosted his famous Vegas Dance Workout classes at Soundstage.
 The venue also participated in the landmark Great Peace March in 1986, serving as a staging area for the Las Vegas leg of actor Robert Blake’s cross-country demonstration against nuclear weapons.

 From his earliest parties to his time managing The Monastery and beyond, George Freeman’s interior and sound designs have long been known as unparalleled.
-Aiming to make every inch and eye-full a dazzling experience, he believes in perfecting the details of any space.
+Aiming to make every inch and eye-full a breathtaking experience, he believes in perfecting the details of any space.

 Club Broadway

 Featured below are a few historical photographs of the site location, including a music wiring chart for the base of the old building.
-Club Broadway thrived through the mid 1980s until around 1988.
+Club Broadway thrived through the mid-1980s until around 1988.

 Vortex